There are so many things you might want to think about and it's important you are prepared as a lot of projects are in rural locations.

 6. Lightweight Clothing

-Aim to take quick dry, travel specific clothes which are lightweight, wrinkle resitant, stain resistant and multi use.
-Our fave: Columbia dresses and skirts and convertible pants which are easy to wash, work for day and evening wear (more important for double duty on trips like cruises).
+Try to pack quick dry, travel specific clothes which are lightweight, wrinkle resitant, stain resistant and multi use.
+For female volunteers our recommendation: Columbia dresses and skirts and convertible pants which are easy to wash, work for day and evening wear (more important for double duty on trips like cruises).

 Convertible pants are great because you can stick your "legs" in your pack and you will never be turned down to enter that church or temple and when travelling to/from extreme temp climates you lighten the load of necessary clothes you have to carry in your hand luggage.

-If you are visiting places where you fear for pickpocketing - buy very small gauge stainless braided wire rope - cabling actually.
-Most home depot shops sell it cheaply.
+If you are visiting places where you fear for pickpocketing you could buy very small gauge stainless braided wire rope - cabling actually.
+Most homeware shops sell it cheaply or you can buy online from places like Amazon and Ebay.
 Put a loop in each end (one slightly larger than the other so you can pass one loop through the other).

-Then you can slip it through camera handle and fasten to your belt loop.
-You could make it long enough that you can pull a camera out of your pocket and use it without disconnecting.
-You should also take a lock which might help prevent people stealing your belongings.
+Then you can slip it through a phone case and fasten to your belt loop.
+You could make it long enough that you can pull a phone out of your pocket and use it without disconnecting.

 8. Travel Insurance & Copies of Documents

 Take specific documents and copies with you .e.g passport and travel insurance policy.
-We recommend taking at least two copies, you might travel with your original passport on you but you should also have copies in addition to that.
+We recommend taking at least two copies, you might travel with your original passport on you but you should also have copies backpack up online.

-You could keep a copy on electronically in your email or in a cloud somewhere (laptops and tablets can be stolen so you need it "virtually" somewhere).
-Keep a hard copy in the bottom of a rucksack / suitcase and leave a copy at home - easy for family or friends to find in an emergency.
+You could keep a copy on your email or in a cloud somewhere (phones, laptops and tablets can be stolen so you need it "virtually" somewhere).
+Keep a hard copy in the bottom of a rucksack / suitcase and also leave a copy at home - easy for family or friends to find in an emergency.

 These will come in very useful, even in rural areas you will usually be able to find wifi and it is good to keep connected.
 You'll be suprised how often your batteries run out at important times and so its always good to take a back up.
 Also a charger either with a universal / international plug adapter or a solar powered charger to keep your phone, ipod and important electricals charged.